Genealogical Record of the Descendants of Alexander Stewart of Balcastle (1756-1826)

 On 24th October 1818, the Richmond Military Settlement Office allocated Concession 8, Lot 27 to John Stewart of Blair Atholl and his family.
 It is recorded that he had two children under 12 and one child aged between 12 and 17 (presumably John Robertson).

 Duncan Campbell, the Town Clerk for Beckwith Township, compiled a census of the household heads and their families on 4th June 1820.
 John Stewart is recorded as having a wife and a female child with him.
 An unmarried John Robertson also appears in the census.
 A similar census carried out two years later shows that John and Helen now had a son, in addition to their daughter.
 Once again an unmarried John Robertson is listed.
 The Assessor's List compiled by Richard Finlay in 1841 includes John Stewart (C8, L27).
 In 1852 a John Stewart, farmer on C8, L29 is given as aged 66 years and having a house built of logs with 7 inhabitants.
+John died intestate in 1854 and the heirs-at-law filed a quit claim deed in favour of their brother John, the youngest son of John Stewart senior.

 Their daughter, Isabella, married her first cousin, Neil Stewart, whose parents had lived at Balchapel in Borenich, Blair Atholl.
 The two witnesses were John Scott and James Stewart (Neil's neighbour and uncle).